White Space (CSS Property) - white-space: { normal | nowrap | pre | pre-line | pre-wrap | inherit };

 This property controls the handling of whitespace inside an element.
 Whitespace is a collective name for one or more occurrences of the characters space, tab, line feed, carriage return, and form feed.
 Typically, within an HTML element, user agents will collapse a sequence of whitespace characters into a single space character.

-Note that this property only handles whitespace characters; a common beginner’s mistake is to try to use it to prevent floated elements from dropping down if there isn’t enough room on a
+Note that this property only handles whitespace characters; a common beginner’s mistake is to try to use it to prevent floated elements from dropping down if there isn’t enough room on aline.

 Example